Freight Shipping from Akron to Phoenix

 How much does it cost to ship freight from Akron to Phoenix?

-Full truckload (FTL) rates from Akron, OH to Phoenix, AZ currently range from $4,893-$6,031 for a standard dry van load over the 2,276-mile route.
+Full truckload (FTL) rates from Akron, OH to Phoenix, AZ currently range $4,893-$6,031 (roughly $2.17-$2.68 per mile over 2,276 miles).
 LTL shipments typically cost $1,452-$2,335 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Akron to Phoenix?